 - First-aid kit (should contain lip salve, Aspirin, Band Aids, anti-histamine, Imodium or similar tablets for mild cases of diarrhea, re-hydration powder, extra prescription drugs you may be taking).

 NB - For all trains travelling to Machu Picchu, Peru Rail has set a weight limit of 5KG and a size limit of 157CM (height + width + depth) for all luggage to be brought onboard the train.
-Please be prepared to separate out enough clothing for your visit to the Sacred Valley and Machu Picchu into a smaller bag as your large bags will remain in your hotel in Cuzco.
+Please be prepared to separate out enough clothing for your visit to the Sacred Valley and Machu Picchu into a smaller bag as your large bags will remain in your hotel in Cusco.

 Laundry facilities are offered by some of our hotels for a charge.
 There will be times when you may want to or have to do your own laundry so we suggest you bring non-polluting/biodegradable soap.